 Focus on making your scenarios:

-• Clear: Easy to understand and communicate
+• Clear: Make them easy to understand and communicate.

 Looking Ahead: Building your Strategic Finance Toolkit